How do I register and protect my domain name?

 As online presence is almost indispensable for businesses to succeed in today’s economy, domain names are becoming increasingly important.
 Instead of using long and difficult IP addresses, companies can use short, simple domain names to allow (potential) customers to access their websites.

 Choosing an appropriate and available domain name is the first step.
-Getting it is the following. step First, it is necessary to check if your desired domain name is (still) available.
-In this way, you can avoid the risk that your domain name is likely to infringe previous rights, including similar domain names, trademarks, company names or trade names.
+Getting it is the following step.
+First, it is necessary to check if your desired domain name is (still) available.
+In this way, you can avoid the risk of your domain name infringing previous rights, including similar domain names, trademarks, company names or trade names.
 To check the availability of your domain name, you can visit various sites such as Whois, GoDaddy, OVH or Gandi.

-Further, there are several possibilities to get your domain name.
-If your name is still available, you can simply register with a registration office (registrar).
-For example, on the Afnic website you can find a directory of accredited registration offices.
-As a general rule and this deposit will not cost you too much (12 euros on average in France).
+Furthermore, different approaches are available if you wish to obtain a domain name.
+If your domain name is still available, you can simply register it with a registration office (registrar).
+For example, you can find a directory of accredited registration offices on the Afnic website.
+Usually, this deposit will not cost you too much (12 euros on average in France).
 Of course, prices will vary from registrar to registrar.
-The second option is to rent your desired domain name.
-Either with a traditional rental agreement or with a leasing agreement.
-It is even possible to conclude a lease-purchase agreement allowing the tenant to exercise his purchase option during the rental period for a suitable amount that will be fixed in advance.
+The second option is to rent your desired domain name either will a traditional rental agreement or with a leasing agreement.
+It is even possible to conclude a lease-purchase agreement, which allows the tenant to exercise his purchase option during the rental period for a suitable amount that will be fixed in advance.
 The third option is to buy the domain name.
 In this case, it is recommended to negotiate the price with the current holder of the name you wish to purchase.

 Our domain names monitoring services

 Priorit-search among all extensions (gTLDs, ccTLDs, new gTLDs)